 Independence separates people with stage 3 Parkinson’s from those with stage 4.
 During stage 4, it’s possible to stand without assistance.
 However, movement may require a walker or other type of assistive device.

 Many people are unable to live alone at this stage of Parkinson’s because of significant decreases in movement and reaction times.
-Living alone at stage 4 or later may make many daily tasks impossible, and it can be extremely dangerous.
+Living alone at stage 4 or later may make many daily tasks impossible, and it can be dangerous.

 Stage 5 is the most advanced stage of Parkinson’s disease.
 Advanced stiffness in the legs can also cause freezing upon standing, making it impossible to stand or walk.
 People in this stage require wheelchairs, and they’re often unable to stand on their own without falling.
 Around-the-clock assistance is required to prevent falls.